Shettleston F.C. (1879): History

+The club was founded in 1879, and played in the first Lanarkshire Cup in 1879–80, surviving a protest from Bellshill in the first round against a 1–0 win, but losing 6–0 in the second round to Clarkston.

-The club claimed a foundation date of 1880, but it did not have any recorded matches until 1883.
-Shettleston entered the Scottish Cup for the first time in 1883–84, losing to Royal Albert F.C. in the first round.
-The club entered every season until 1889–90, but only ever won one tie; against the original Airdrie F.C. at Coatbridge in 1884–85.
-In the second round the club originally lost 9–1 at West Benhar F.C., but the Scottish Football Association ordered a replay after Shettleston protested against Benhar's "rough play".
+Shettleston entered the Scottish Cup for the first time in 1883–84, losing to Royal Albert in the first round.
+The club entered every season until 1889–90, but only ever won one tie; against the original Airdrie at Coatbridge in 1884–85.
+In the second round the club originally lost 9–1 at West Benhar, but the Scottish Football Association ordered a replay after Shettleston protested against Benhar's "rough play".
 This was to no avail for Shettleston as it lost again, albeit only 4–1, at neutral ground in Airdrie in front of over a thousand spectators; the Shettleston fans "hooted and hissed tremendously" at the Benhar side.

-The club reached the second round again in 1887–88, in unclear circumstances.
-The club lost 4–3 at Carfin Shamrock F.C. in the first round, but was reinstated into the second, for an unknown reason; the Scottish FA also allowed Carfin to progress to the second.
-As the Scottish FA heard first round protests at the same time as drawing the second round, and one of the protests was a lengthy one between two of the biggest clubs at the time (3rd Lanark Rifle Volunteers and Cowlairs F.C.) over professionalism, there may not have been enough time to make a ruling and arrange a replay.
-In the second round, Shettleston lost 6–3 at Northern F.C. of Springburn, let down by insufficient teamwork.
+The club reached the second round again in 1887–88, in unusual circumstances.
+The club scratched to Carfin Shamrock in the first round, but Shettleston protested that it had been placed in the Lanarkshire section of the draw, when it should have been in the Glasgow section, given that its ground was within the Glasgow municipal boundaries.
+The SFA conceded a mistake had been made and re-instated Shettleston into the second round, and, in the second round, Shettleston was drawn against Glasgow opposition in Northern of Springburn.
+Let down by insufficient teamwork, Shettleston lost 6–3.
 Shamrock had beaten Shettleston in the first round in 1886–87 and Shettleston had protested about Shamrock's rough play, although the appeal was dismissed.

-The club's biggest competitive win was in the first Glasgow Cup in 1887–88, winning 10–0 away at United Abstainers F.C., scoring the first after four minutes and 4 by the time a quarter of an hour had passed.
-The club however lost 11–0 at Cambuslang F.C. in the second round, with goalkeeper Wilson receiving special praise for his efforts.
-Shettleston had a similar set of results in the tournament in 1888–89; beating Rutherglen F.C.
-9–2 but losing 11–2 at Celtic F.C., in the Bhoys' first-ever Glasgow Cup tie.
+The club's biggest competitive win was in the first Glasgow Cup in 1887–88, winning 10–0 away at United Abstainers, scoring the first after four minutes and 4 by the time a quarter of an hour had passed.
+The club however lost 11–0 at Cambuslang in the second round, with goalkeeper Wilson receiving special praise for his efforts.
+Shettleston had a similar set of results in the tournament in 1888–89; beating Rutherglen 9–2 but losing 11–2 at Celtic, in the Bhoys' first-ever Glasgow Cup tie.

 Shettleston's biggest achievements came in the North-Eastern Cup, a low-level Glaswegian tournament, albeit often consisting of no more than eight clubs.
 Shettleston twice reached the semi-final, in 1883–84 and 1888–89, both times after winning one tie.